MarchandMD/my_hangman/markdown_notes/hangmanPart4.md

 Ok, so I've written several tests for the `Board` class, and I feel like I've completely written everything I need to for the `Board` class, aside from testing of the `#update_dude` method...but I'm not really sure I know how or need to.

 I don't even know if that's a method that needs to be on the `Board`.
 I mean, I feel like that might be more something for the `Game` to do....but for now I'll leave it the way it is.

+## the `Game` class
+I feel like this class holds the greatest amount of potential for re-factoring.
+Because right now, I feel like it's a little sloppy.
+So, I'll go over it little by little.

+The first thing I'd really like to do...is re-locate the `Dictionary.txt` file...and I don't know why.

+I mean, I feel like, what I wnat to do is relocate the dictionary to the main directory.....but I currently have the REPL setup to use this....but what would it take to update this?

+I'd have to:

+1. Move the dictionary
+2. Update the `.replit` file
+3. Update the `readme`
+4. Update the link in `TOP`...

+I'm not really going to make any changes to the "TOP" project, until my initial PRs are accepted.
+Then I'd look into it.
+But the way I see it, there's like, at least 2 months of pull requests waiting to be merged into the project.
+Like, what the hell?

+But Robert's stuff was pulled in.
+So I should be able to do the same.

+Um, so, yeah, push through these last few tests, so I can go ahead and move on to the next section.

+Ok, so I feel like I'm doing two layers of validation with the